Trott/cordova-linter/README.md

-phonegap-linter
+cordova-linter
 ===============

-Finds common PhoneGap-incompatible patterns in HTML, CSS, and JavaScript.
+Find common patterns in HTML, CSS, and JavaScript that are incompatible with Apache Cordova and PhoneGap.

 The Plan
 ========